camunda/camunda-docs/docs/self-managed/setup/deploy/amazon/amazon-eks/terraform-setup.md

 ---
 id: eks-terraform
-title: "Deploy an EKS cluster with Terraform"
+title: "Deploy an EKS cluster with Terraform (stable)"
 description: "Deploy an Amazon Kubernetes Cluster (EKS) with a Terraform module for a quick Camunda 8 setup."
 ---